 About pool fencing and barrier safety standards

-If you own a residential property in the Northern Territory (NT) that is less than 1.8 hectares and has a pool or spa, you may need a pool fence or a pool safety barrier that meets certain safety standards.
+If you own a residential property in the Northern Territory (NT) that has a pool or spa (including portable), you may need a pool fence or safety barrier that meets certain safety standards.

 If you are buying or selling property with a swimming pool or spa you have certain obligations.

 You also have responsibilities if you own a rental property with a pool or spa.